YthingLLC/quarterback/README.md

 TODO: Put together a test to prove that all these "shoulds" are actually true.

+### Running the Daemon

+My recommended configuration (TODO: SystemD service file), runs the daemon like so:

+    ./quarterback daemon --config qb.yml --with-request-logging --listen-addr 10.88.0.1:4242 ^ executable ^ mode          ^ config file ^ see whats going on          ^ where to listen (by default this is 127.0.0.1:4242)

+Daemon configuration options are:

+Path to the configuration file

+`--config`

+Enable configuration printing, this will provide an "admin key" at daemon invocation, this does not persist between runs, and is output to stdout wherever the daemon is run.

+`--allow-print-config`

+Output served requests to stdout, rejected requests are not logged, except where the reason for rejection is invalid user key.
+This may change in the future.
+By default, requests are not logged.

+`--with-request-logging`

+Define where to listen for requests, by default this is `127.0.0.1:4242`.
+This must be an IP:Port combination or daemon will fail to start.

+`--listen-addr [IP]:[Port]`

+This is more for debugging, but this flag will enable the [SwaggerUI](https://swagger.io/tools/swagger-ui/) for the API at /swagger

+`--with-swagger-ui`

+Adjust the "Global Rate Limit" that is applied before the task cooldown, by default this is 5 seconds

+`--global-rate-limit-secs [timeout in seconds]`

 ### Future goals

 TOTP and FIDO2/U2F 2FA.
 TOTP and FIDO2 are both *easy* from a user experience perspective.
 Type in a code, or press a button on a "USB Stick".
 Both TOTP and FIDO2 provide strong 2FA.